LennartKeller/datenbanken_app/README.md

 }
 ```

-If a annotation task should not be alleviated by active learning, just remove the active learning part
-from the task configuration.
-It is also possible to use active learning with multiple tasks of the same collection, in this case at each iteration
-an instance for each task is queried.
+If an annotation task should not be alleviated by active learning, remove the active learning part from the task configuration.
+It is also possible to use active learning with multiple tasks of the same collection.
+In this case, at each iteration, an instance for each task is queried.

 ## Initialization